radius-project/blog/radblog/content/posts/2025/rag-chatbot/index.md

 This demonstrates how platform engineers can enforce security and compliance standards (like database SKUs, redundancy, and AI safety) across environments without burdening developers with the details.

 {{< image src="images/chatbot-jailbreak.png" alt="Screenshot of chatbot refusing to answer jailbreak prompt in Prod environment" width="800" >}}
+<br><br>

-> Check out a video of this demo in action from Microsoft Ignite 2025: [Cloud Native Innovations with Mark Russinovich](https://ignite.microsoft.com/en-US/sessions/BRK431)
+> Check out a video of this demo in action from [Microsoft Ignite 2025: Cloud Native Innovations with Mark Russinovich](https://ignite.microsoft.com/en-US/sessions/BRK431)

 ## In summary